BtheGit/raymarcher/README.md

     - Make map builder.
 Without one, using texture names for walls will be too annoying, so let's get this done sooner than later.
     - As soon as we have a map builder, swap out for named textures which are loaded and then assigned to wall class instances.
 Link-images will need to be refactored.

+    - IMPORTANT: We need to move away from numbers for cells.
+Even just colors should be specified explicitly.
+To that end we also need to move away from using 0 to denote a floor.
+Now that we have a map builder, every cell should be complex.
+To that effect, we should have a cell type rather than booleans that may or may not exist.
+We should really do this as soon as outputting from the editor becomes tenable because it is going to break everything until fully refactored.

+    - Touch controls:
+        - set up a media query listener.
+We will use this to conditionally display the touch control (or even render it at all)
+        - create touch handler class
+        - have touch handler class conditionally render at media query
+        - add canvas to class ?
+Or should we just blit to the main display?
+        - draw touch circles on canvas
+        - set up touch listeners on the canvas (or the main canvas depending on previous step)
+        - Need to have set areas for up down left right (left thumb) and interact (right thumb) on the screen
+        - listeners use areas to flag 'keypresses'.

 Map Editor note in map editor repo now.

 Server/DB/Backend: